by John Salt - Updated April 2022

 Some servos are sealed to prevent water and dust from seeping inside.
 The case halves have gaskets, there is an o-ring around the output shaft, and there is silicone sealant where the wires exit the servo case.

 Now this is obviously a good servo feature for RC boating or for your monster truck when you drive it through the old mud hole.
-It is however unlikely you will be flying your heli under the water, in the mud, or in a dust storm.
+It is however unlikely you will be flying your heli under the water, through the mud, or during a dust storm.
 If you are, you have bigger problems to deal with than contaminated servos.

 That said - water resistant/dust proof RC servos do make sense with nitro RC helicopters or any nitro model that exposes the servo to nitro goo .
 If your RC servos are coated in nitro goo, it will eventually seep inside the servo.
 This won’t be a problem for the gears, but will play havoc with the circuit board, potentiometer, and electric motor over time.